pinout-xyz/Pinout.xyz/src/en/overlay/iface-1wire.md

 dtoverlay=w1-gpio,gpiopin=x
 ```

-if you would like to use a custom pin (default is BCM4, as illustrated in pinout herein).
+if you would like to use a custom pin (default is GPIO 4, as illustrated in pinout herein).

 Alternatively you can enable the one-wire interface on demand using raspi-config, or the following: